Pulp and paper sourcing

 - Respecting the process of free, prior and informed consent

-We are also partnering with Airbus and Earthworm Foundation to use Starling to identify forest loss in our sourcing landscapes.
+We are also partnering with Airbus and Earthworm Foundation to use Starling satellite technology to identify forest loss in our sourcing landscapes.
 It will also help us understand whether this is resulting in the deforestation and degradation of High Carbon Value (HCV) forests.
 Following the development of base maps, we undertook field missions in 2019 to gauge the accuracy of the data.
-We have since used this technology to analyze changes in forest cover across four key priority landscapes: Northwest Russia; South-eastern U.S.; British Columbia, Canada; and Sumatra, Indonesia.
+We have since used this technology to analyze changes in forest cover across four key priority landscapes: Northwest Russia; South-eastern United States; British Columbia, Canada; and Sumatra, Indonesia.
 This increased visibility allows us to observe changes in real-time.
 The information has informed more targeted discussions with suppliers on forest cover change alerts and supported the development of forest-positive interventions and solutions with them and other stakeholders.

 We also use Starling data from the four key priority landscapes to map trends in forest biomass and carbon to support future resource use planning decisions.
-Our commitment to net zero emissions by 2050 will also push us to seek new innovations to inset emissions through restoration and conservation activities in these landscapes and other forest sources with our pulp and paper suppliers.
+Our commitment to net zero emissions by 2050 will continue to push us to seek new innovations to inset emissions through restoration and conservation activities in these landscapes and other forest sources with our pulp and paper suppliers.

 Collective action and engagement